Daniel-Developer-p/EggTimer-iOS/README.md

 #EggTimer-iOS

 EggTimer app on iOS is will help you prepare the eggs correctly.

-And it will help me improve my chu skills a little better ;)
+And it will help me improve my skills a little better ;)